 Our product development programs and the potential commercialization of our product candidates will require substantial additional capital.
-We may decide to collaborate with pharmaceutical and biotechnology companies for the development and potential commercialization of our product candidates.
+In addition to our collaboration with Roche, we may decide to collaborate with pharmaceutical and biotechnology companies for the development and potential commercialization of our other product candidates.